Using this site

 The Australian pound was tied to sterling (one for one) until the Australian dollar was "floated" against other currencies in 1983.
 So add consideration of exchange rates and the passage of time, and you will realize that you cannot say that A$1 is today worth 50p just because, in 1966 Australia, the conversion was made on that particular formula.
-At the time of writing (June 2010) the Australian dollar could buy something like 58p (and £1 could buy A$1.75).
+As at July 2015, the Australian dollar could buy something like 47p (and £1 could buy A$2.12).

 Other metric conversions for area, distance, weight, etc. can be done at World Wide Metric.
 I have tried as a rule to provide metric measurements with their equivalent in older systems, but I may have missed some.